 Cultivation of mycelium and primordial medicinal fungi on agar

 A special feature of medicinal fungi is the cultivation of mycelium (mycelium) and primordia ("young pups") on enriched agar in vitro .
 It is a method used by large-scale producers to further accelerate and reduce the production of biomass of medicinal mushrooms.
-This method is specific to healing sponges, and is used only for expensive and long-lived types of medicinal mushrooms whose biomass allows them to obtain at unbeatable prices.
-In plants and common fungi, in vitro cultivation is not used, because it is mostly cheaper to grow plants in an agricultural way.
-An in vitro hydroponic method of rapiding was developed in Korea for ginseng, but due to the resistance of users did not become popular.
+This method is specific to healing sponges, and is used only for expensive and long-lived types of medicinal mushrooms, the biomass of which can be obtained at unbeatable prices.
+For plants and common fungi, in vitro cultivation is not used because it is mostly cheaper to grow plants in an agricultural way.
+The in vitro hydroponic method of rapiding was developed in Korea for ginseng, but due to the resistance of users it has not become popular.

 The growth of the fungal biomass in vitro is accomplished by inoculating the spores of medicinal fungi from conventional cultivars on the Petri dishes (culture flasks) and incubating for several days.
 In the course of several days, the containers will cover the fungal fibers (mycelium or fungus), and compact clumps of fungal biomass will immediately begin to form on the surface.
 These would have evolved over time on the miniature fetuses of the kind of healing sponge, and therefore they are called primordium , the germs of the ferret.

-At this time, the mycelium and primordium and agar were scraped off from cultivation vessels for processing.
+At this time, the mycelium and the primordium and agar are scraped off from the culture vessels for processing.
 Of course, such biomass is only suitable for the production of capsules and tablets, and it is necessary to concentrate it many times because most of its volume is made up of exhausted agar.
 For this purpose, this biomass is extracted with a suitable solvent, concentrated and processed into capsules or tablets designated as mycelium and primordium, effusmically also "young fruiting".
 Most of the healing preparations in our market were made in this way.